 9. Play Guessing games: Guessing games are excellent at building reasoning skills.
 Our favorite is ‘Animal Guess Who’.
 Drop hints describing the animal and then let your child guess it out.

-10. Dumb Charades: This is another simple family game wherein the child is asked to guess the movie (or anything else) by decoding the sign language of his team mate.
+10. Dumb Charades: This is another simple family game wherein the child is asked to guess the name of the movie (STEM or sci-fi movies make it harder) — or anything else — by decoding the sign language of his team mate.

 Children are great thinkers and often have out of the box creative ideas which we lack.
 So to develop critical thinking skills, we really just have to listen and be more open to our children’s thought process.
 We need to assure that we do not dumb them down with our standardized way of thinking.
 These simple, fun games and play ideas can go a long way in nurturing this essential skill.